The Pilgrim Route from the San Bernardo Pass to Rome.

 The full route from Bourg St Pierre to Rome takes 50 days/49 nights.
 The route can be done in separate shorter sections that are outlined separately on our website.
 Rest days can be added along the route – just ask and we will do our best to accommodate your wishes.

 This is the entire Italian section of the Via Francigena, the Pilgrim Route from the St.Bernardo Pass to Rome.

 Mountain scenery, villages and castles, volcanic lakes and steaming pools of thermal waters.

 Paths 40%, white roads/farm tracks 30%, secondary asphalted roads 30%

 Between 345 and 2,500 m, average daily times 4h to 7h30m.
 Positive difference in height between 35 and 850m per day.

-£5300 per person based on 2 people sharing.
-Single supplement: please ask
+£4585.00 per person based on 2 people sharing- with luggage transfers

-Accommodation in hotel**/***, hotels and agriturismo in double rooms with private facilities; bed and breakfast service; 5 dinners out of 7 each week; luggage transfer; transfers as described in the program; detailed description of the route and informative material.
+Accommodation in hotel**/***, hotels, B&Bs, guesthouses, agriturismo (accommodation in a working farm or vineyard), in double rooms with private facilities; bed and breakfast service; luggage transfer; transfers as described in the program; detailed description of the route and informative material.